Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: Union Park by Boston Starbucks Rebel, via Wikimedia Commons, public domain.

-The South End is one of Boston’s strongest neighborhoods for walkability, restaurants, and central access.
-It can work well if you want to be close to Back Bay, downtown, the Orange Line, and major medical or office areas.
-It also suits people who want a residential feel without being far from the city.
+The South End is one of Boston’s most walkable, restaurant-rich, and centrally located neighborhoods.
+If you want to be near Back Bay, downtown, the Orange Line and major medical or office areas, it can be a good choice.
+It’s also suitable for those who prefer a residential feel but not too far from the city.

-Back Bay is even more central.
-It sits near the Green Line, Orange Line, commuter rail, Copley, Newbury Street, the Prudential area, and downtown offices.
-For young professionals who want a central city lifestyle and can handle the rent, the location is hard to ignore.
+Back Bay is more central.
+It's close to the Green Line, Orange Line, commuter rail, Copley, Newbury Street, the Prudential area, and downtown offices.
+The location is unbeatable for young professionals who can afford the rent and want to live in the middle of the city.

-The tradeoff in both neighborhoods is space and access.
-You may pay more for less room, and older buildings can come with narrow halls, stairs, or strict move-in windows.
-If you are choosing South End or Back Bay, check building rules before the move is scheduled.
-Some properties require notice, proof of insurance, and specific elevator times.
+In both neighborhoods the trade-off is space and access.
+You could pay more for less space, and older buildings may have narrow halls, stairs or limited move-in windows.
+If you’re considering South End or Back Bay, learn building rules before you book a move.
+Some properties require notice, proof of insurance and specific times for the elevator.

 Seaport: best for newer apartments and nearby office jobs